-Businesses indicate certain lack of trust on public institutions, generally, and on those of fiscal administration, in particular.
-Corruption and political influence are considered as factors that have generated the high degree of informality.
-In the meantime there are concerns about the smuggling of goods that are imported, as well as lack of capacities and standardization for the control of the domestic production.
+Businesses indicate a certain lack of trust in public institutions, generally, and on fiscal administration, in particular.
+Corruption and political influence are considered factors that have generated a high degree of informality.
+In the meantime, there are concerns about the smuggling of goods that are imported, as well as a lack of capacities and standardisation for the control of domestic production.
 A summary of the main problems is provided below: